-The Kenneth Burdett School of the Deaf (KBS) is housed on the Ogden Campus and serves northern Utah from the middle of Davis County to the Idaho border.
-KBS serves approximately 50 self-contained students and serves an additional 12 outreach consultant students from local northern Utah districts.
-The school offers an array of curriculum options for students ranging in ages from preschool to 22.
-Elementary and post-high classes are located on the Ogden campus and secondary students are served by our teachers in a public school setting.
-These host schools are currently North Ogden Jr. High, and Weber High School.
+The Kenneth Burdett School of the Deaf (KBS) is housed on the Ogden Campus and serves students in northern Utah from the middle of Davis County up to the Idaho border.
+KBS serves approximately 60 students.
+The school offers an array of curriculum options for students ranging in age from 3 (Pre-school) to 22 (Post High).
 KBS is a dual language program for students.

 The Kenneth Burdett School offers a variety of educational opportunities in order to effectively meet the individualized needs of each student.
 Comprehensive academic and social programs for students who are deaf or hard of hearing are based on appropriate assessments and placement.
 The educational environment encourages the development of a positive self-concept and challenges all students to achieve their potential.
-The secondary settings (7th – 12th grades) provide self-contained classrooms as well as mainstreaming opportunities as appropriate.
+KBS provides classrooms as well as mainstreaming opportunities for students to transition to local school districts as appropriate.
 While in mainstream classes, an ASL interpreter is provided for our students to enable full access to the curriculum.
-Post high school learn adult transition skills.
+Post-high school learn adult transition skills.
 Students are able to access employment training opportunities at the Ogden/Weber Applied Technology College where students can receive a trade certificate, and/or on-site training opportunities with various companies.
-Our students enjoy doing on-the-job training with companies such as Sears, Smiths, Honks, and Petco, just to name a few.
+Our students enjoy doing on-the-job training with companies such as Smiths, Wendy’s, and Ross, just to name a few.

 Faculty and Staff

-Our professional staff is composed of outreach teachers servicing deaf and hard of hearing students in Box Elder, Ogden, Weber, Morgan, Cache, and Logan school districts.
-Outreach consultants see their students several times each week, or once or twice a month depending on the IEP needs of the student.
-There are 10 teachers of the deaf in self-contained classrooms, one ASL Specialist, one Reading Specialist, 6 Para-Professionals, two full-time job coaches, eight full-time interpreters, and one office specialist for a total of 33 people who provide service to our students.
+Our professional staff is composed of outreach teachers servicing deaf and hard of hearing students in Box Elder, Davis, Ogden, Weber, Morgan, Cache, and Logan school districts.
+There are 10 teachers of the deaf in classrooms, one ASL Specialist, 8 Para-Professionals, and three job coaches.

 USDB Ogden Campus